fernando-aristizabal/gVal/README.md

     - command line tools
 - Have a clear, code versioning and tagging system.

+## Checkpoint 2: Extending Functionality
+- Extending to include continuous data inputs and metrics.
+- Support continuous to categorical conversion?

-## Checkpoint 2: Scaling to Catalogs of Maps
+## Checkpoint 3: Scaling to Catalogs of Maps
 - Evaluations should be scaled to accept a series of candidates and benchmarks.
     - These maps should be accepted as lists of objects, file paths, or catalogs.
     - Catalogs should be a data structure designed for this purpose to include experiment relevant parameters associated with each map.